xs-parser/xs-parser/README.md

 `xs-parser` requires Java 8 or later and has no third-party dependencies.

-If `Saxon-HE` version 10 is detected at runtime on the classpath, then it is used as the XPath and XQuery evaluation engine.
-When not detected, XQuery evaluation is disabled and the XPath engine defaults to the JAXP XPath 1.0 implementation. `Saxon-HE` version 11+ is not supported at this time.
+If an implementation of Saxon, such as `net.sf.Saxon-HE`, version 9+ is detected at runtime on the classpath, then it is used as the XPath, XQuery, and XSLT engine.
+When not detected, XSLT and XQuery evaluation are disabled and the XPath engine defaults to the JAXP XPath 1.0 implementation provided by the Java Platform.

 # Usage